-The Commission is committed to protecting the health and safety of all our staff members and, as such, the Executive Director fully supports a health and safety management system that protects our staff and any general public that may enter onto our property.
+The Commission is committed to protecting the health and safety of all staff members and fully supports a health and safety management system that protects the staff and all public that may enter onto Commission property.

 HAZARD ASSESSMENT: Hazard assessment is a formal process for identifying existing and potential hazards and determining the degree of danger or risk the hazards pose to employees.

 IMMINENT DANGER: A danger that is not normal for that occupation or a situation under which a person is at immediate risk of serious physical harm or death.

 LOW HAZARD WORK ENVIRONMENT: Means an administrative site where the work performed is clerical or administrative in nature.

 SAFETY MANAGEMENT SYSTEM: A process used to effectively manage hazards.
 It includes the identification of hazards, ranking of hazards, and the control of identified hazards.

 - All Commission staff members have a responsibility for ensuring healthy and safe workplace practices.